Tyler Boyd Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Boyd totaled 19 yards on four receptions (six targets).
+- Against the Chiefs in the AFC Championship game, Boyd racked up 19 yards on four receptions (six targets).

-- Boyd has caught 10 passes on 14 targets for 62 yards and one touchdown in his last three games, averaging 20.7 yards per game.
+- Boyd's 10 grabs during his last three games have turned into 62 yards (20.7 ypg) and one touchdown.
+He's been targeted 14 times.

 Boyd's Cincinnati Teammates